gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/README.md

 ## Contents

-[docs](./docs) Case Study - Broadcast Radio Management using OpenNMS and Kuwaiba contains detailed documentation on the project.
+[docs](./docs) Case Study: Broadcast Radio Management using OpenNMS and Kuwaiba.
+Contains detailed documentation on the project.

-[kuwaiba-docker-compose-radio](./kuwaiba-docker-compose-radio) contains a docker compose project for running examples.
+[kuwaiba-docker-compose-radio](./kuwaiba-docker-compose-radio) Contains a docker compose project for running the example.

-[report-scripts](./report-scripts) Kuwaiba report scripts used in project.
+[report-scripts](./report-scripts) Kuwaiba report scripts used in the project.

 [radio-mibs](./radio-mibs) Radio Manufacturer MIB files, snmpsim simulator files and OpenNMS compiled MIBs for each device.
-(THese are also copied into the OpenNMS horizon configuration in the docker compose project)
+(These are also copied into the OpenNMS horizon configuration in the docker compose project).